Self-similar galaxy dynamics below the de Sitter scale of acceleration: A gap at

-where $\hbar$ denotes the reduced Planck constant. {The Rindler horizon herein appears as an apparent horizon surface.} Apparent horizon surfaces are familiar concept in numerical relativity signaling black hole formation \citep{pen65,bre88,coo00,yor89,wal91,coo92,tho07}.
-In a three-flat Friedmann-Robertson-Walker universe, the cosmological horizon ${\cal H}$ provides an apparent horizon in the background, whose Hubble radius $R_H$ puts a bound on $h$ in (\ref{EQN_U}).
-As $h$ formally drops beyond ${\cal H}$ ($\xi > R_H$), $U$ in (\ref{EQN_U}) drops below its Newtonian value $m=m_0$.
+In (\ref{EQN_Uh}), $h$ is an apparent horizon surface.
+Apparent horizon surfaces are familiar concept in numerical relativity signaling black hole formation \citep{pen65,bre88,coo00,yor89,wal91,coo92,tho07}.
+In a three-flat Friedmann-Robertson-Walker universe, the cosmological horizon ${\cal H}$ provides an apparent horizon in the background, whose Hubble radius $R_H$ puts a bound on $\xi$.
+As $h$ formally drops beyond ${\cal H}$ ($\xi > R_H$), $U$ in (\ref{EQN_U}) drops below its Newtonian value $m=m_0$, since integration over the gravitational field is cut-off at $R_H$ by ${\cal H}$ as a causal boundary on $D$ in (\ref{EQN_D}).
 At a given $a_N$, the observed acceleration

-experiences a $C^0$ transition across $\zeta =1$ \citep{van17a,van17b}. $C^0$ galaxy dynamics in the SPARC data is hereby attributed to causality imposed on inertial mass-energy by ${\cal H}$.
+experiences a $C^0$ transition across $\zeta =1$ \citep{van17a,van17b}.
+The apparent $C^0$ galaxy dynamics in the SPARC data can hereby be attributed to causality imposed on inertial mass-energy by ${\cal H}$, leading to a $6\sigma$ gap at $\zeta = 1$ between it and MUGS2.